A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Discussion

 For future research we plan to explore these full data distance ABC approaches in the context of likelihood-free model choice.
 Problems with performing model choice on the basis of summary statistics have been well documented \citep{Robert2011,Marin2013}.
 In this paper we assume that the models are well specified, and are able to capture the characteristics of the observed data.
 However, an interesting extension of this research would be to perform an extensive comparison of full data and summary statistic based approaches in the setting of model misspecification.
 Such analysis would be particularly interesting given that several studies have documented the potential for poor behavior of summary statistic based approaches in misspecified models (see \citealp{frazier2020model} for a discussion in the case of ABC, and \citealp{frazier2019robust} for a discussion in the case of BSL), while the results of \cite{Frazier2020} suggest that full data approaches to likelihood-free inference can deliver inferences that are robust to certain forms of model misspecification.
-However, given that any ranking between the methods is likely to be example specific, great care would be needed in order to construct a set of examples that is broad enough to cover the most common types of model misspecification encountered in practice.
+To further complicate the comparison, a careful choice of summary statistics that ignore features of the data that the model cannot capture can produce inferences robust to misspecification \citep{Lewis2021}.
+Given that any ranking between the methods is likely to be example specific, great care would be needed in order to construct a set of examples that is broad enough to cover the most common types of model misspecification encountered in practice.
 Therefore, we leave this interesting topic for future research.